mihailfox/proxmox-openapi/README.md

 ## GitHub Action Usage
 The bundled action in `.github/actions/proxmox-openapi-artifacts` runs the automation pipeline and ships with the repository.
+It now delegates execution to the `@mihailfox/proxmox-openapi` package so GitHub Actions, local scripts, and downstream consumers rely on an identical code path.
 After cloning, rebuild the dist output with `npm run action:package` whenever the source changes.

 ### GitHub-hosted runners